tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 * channel_model - the channel model, in the set ['Synthetic','Cost2100'].

-* linear - whether the channel is linear or not.
-Boolean value.

 * fading_in_channel - whether to apply fading.
 Only relevant for the Synthetic channel, Cost2100 has built in fading as a default.
 Boolean value.